Nathan Lane: 2020–present

 He co-starred in another A24 film, Dicks: The Musical, directed by Larry Charles and written by Aaron Jackson and Josh Sharp, with the film based on their Upright Citizens Brigade musical stage show Fucking Identical Twins.
 Jackson and Sharp play the twins with Lane and Megan Mullally as the parents.
 It also features Bowen Yang and Megan Thee Stallion.
 The film premiered at the 2023 Toronto International Film Festival to positive reviews and won the Midnight Madness People's Choice Award.
 Kristy Puchko of Mashable wrote, "[Lane] who stole scenes earlier this year as a plucky papa in another A24 movie Beau is Afraid—gives his all, committing to bit after bit" adding "In a career of superb comedy, he's in top form here".
 He was part of the voice cast for Spellbound, a new animated film from Skydance for Netflix, with Rachel Zegler, Nicole Kidman, Javier Bardem, Jenifer Lewis and John Lithgow, as well as the Ryan Murphy miniseries, Monsters: The Lyle and Erik Menendez Story, as Dominick Dunne.
-He then starred in the new Hulu multi-cam comedy, Mid-Century Modern, created by Max Mutchnick and David Kohan of Will & Grace and also produced by Ryan Murphy, alongside Matt Bomer, Nathan Lee Graham, and Linda Lavin in her final role.
+He then starred in the new Hulu multi-cam comedy, Mid-Century Modern, created by Max Mutchnick and David Kohan of Will & Grace, directed by Jimmy Burrows, and also produced by Ryan Murphy, alongside Matt Bomer, Nathan Lee Graham, and Linda Lavin in her final role.

+In 2026, he returned to the Broadway stage portraying Willy Loman in the critically acclaimed revival of the Arthur Miller play Death of a Salesman opposite Laurie Metcalf, Christopher Abbott, and Ben Ahlers.
+The production won six Tony awards, including Best Revival.
+Lane received Tony, Drama Desk, and Outer Critics Circle Award nominations, and won the Outer Critics Circle Award.

+In March 2026, as part of his final appearance, Lane performed the song 'Laughing Matters' from the 1996 off-Broadway revue When Pigs Fly on The Late Show with Stephen Colbert, which had been canceled by CBS in July 2025.
+He was accompanied on piano by Marc Shaiman.

 Personal life

 Identity and marriage

 Lane says that when he told his mother at age 21 that he was gay, she said, "I'd rather you were dead."
 He replied, "I knew you'd understand."
 He joked that "once I got her head out of the oven, everything went fine."
 He came out publicly in 1999 after the killing of Matthew Shepard and has been a long-time board member of and fundraiser for Broadway Cares/Equity Fights AIDS.

-He has been honored with the Human Rights Campaign Equality Award, the Gay & Lesbian Alliance Against Defamation Vito Russo Award, The Trevor Project Hero Award, and the Matthew Shepard Foundation Making A Difference Award for his work in the LGBT community in 2015.
-On November 17, 2015, he married his partner of 18 years, theater producer and writer Devlin Elliott.
+He has been honored with the Human Rights Campaign Equality Award, the Gay & Lesbian Alliance Against Defamation Vito Russo Award, The Trevor Project Hero Award, and in 2015 received the Matthew Shepard Foundation Making A Difference Award.

+On November 17, 2015, he married writer Devlin Elliott, his partner of 18 years.
 They live in Manhattan and East Hampton, New York.

 Political orientation

-Lane has made several critical statements about Republican Party figures.
+Lane has made various critical statements about Republican Party figures.
 He was an active supporter of Hillary Clinton and Barack Obama and has hosted fundraisers for the Democratic Party.